hasura/graphql-engine/manual/data/using-sql.rst

 Response
 ^^^^^^^^

-The respone is a JSON Object with the following structure.
+The response is a JSON Object with the following structure.

 .. list-table::
    :header-rows: 1